 Every 6 months a student is expected to demonstrate progress towards completing program requirements.
-The ourpose of a progress report meeting is to inform the advisory committee on the student's progress towards hesis completion.
-This progress can take the form of other progress, as agreed unon hy the committee - other progress, as agreeu upon by the commutee
+The purpose of a progress report meeting is to inform the advisory committee on the student's progress towards thesis completion.
+This progress can take the form of

-1 1 0
+- completed coursework,

-completed coursework,
+- · research preparation, including learning or developing research methods and experimental design,

-research preparation, including learning or developing research methods and experimental design,
+- literature searches and reviews,

-literature searches and reviews,
+- experiments or data collection,

-experiments or data collection,
+- data analysis and visualization,

-data analysis and visualization,
+- significant writing milestones,

-significant writing milestones,
+- research dissemination,

-research dissemination,
+- other progress, as agreed upon by the committee